Chartes-TNAH/dts-demo-server/README.md

 - `FLASK_DEBUG=True flask run` to run the API

 # Navigation example

-Load example by running `flask db load example_data.tsv` you can then navigate to
+Load example by running `flask db load example_data.tsv` you can then navigate to collection/endpoint navigation/endpoint and document/endpoint

 This server supports all parameters from http://w3id.org/dts except the pagination ones.
 1. http://127.0.0.1:5000/